Gin is just flavoured vodka

 Lets get to the bottom of it…

-All about the juniper
+It's all about the juniper

 Ultimately this whole argument hinges on a bit of word trickery – and one vital ingredient: juniper berries.

 If you look at it technically gin is simply flavoured vodka, that doesn’t change.
-However from a legal standpoint, if you flavour that vodka with juniper berries, you then get an entire different alcohol category called gin.
+However from a legal, cultural, and culinary standpoint, if you flavour that vodka with juniper berries, you then get an entire different alcohol category called gin.
 All gins must contain juniper berries as a predominant flavouring ingredient, however the amount of juniper or the “predominance” of that flavour isn’t regulated.
 The rest is pretty much all open to do what you like with.
 The range of botanicals is almost limitless.
 You can distill it.
 Distill only parts of it.
 You can infuse it.
 You can age it.
 You can add flavourings after the distillation such as the case with Hendricks (they add a cucumber and rose essence) or some of the new strawberry gins that are all the rage right now – they add strawberry “flavour” and pink colouring to their gins, some of which aren’t necessarily very “natural”.
 You can even add essential oil flavourings to vodka and call it gin, and this is what some of the cheapest of cheap gins actually do!

 There are a few rules however.
 In the EU it must be a minimum of 37.5% and a minimum of 40% in the US – this applies to all spirits however, including the likes of vodka, rum, whisky, tequila etc. If you want to label your gin as a “London Dry” gin this is a category which states the gin must be distilled and cant have any sugar or additives added to the final product.
 As Hendricks uses rose and cucumber essence as an additive after distillation it cannot call itself a London dry.
 It’s worth noting a London Dry gin does not have to be made in London however, it can be made anywhere.
 The “London Dry” label just denotes certain qualities about the gin, which are legally defined.
 Another example is Plymouth gin.
 Plymouth gin is a legally protected style that must be distilled within the city walls of Plymouth and use water from the river.